Framing the Inside Pitch

-An area of my game I worked hard on this month was framing the inside pitch.
+Framing the inside pitch was an area of my game I worked hard on to improve recently.
+I learned it is important to reach out and away from my body when framing an inside pitch to avoid hurting my thumb or wrist.
 The safest way to frame an inside pitch is by keeping my glove side elbow outside of my knee.
-Catchers want to reach out away from the body when framing an inside pitch to avoid hurting their thumb or wrist.
 Keeping my glove side arm outside of my knee frees my wrist and mitt to cradle the ball into the zone safely.

-The catcher wants to reach out away from the body when cleanly framing the inside pitch to protect their thumb and wrist from getting jammed.
+The catcher wants to reach out and away from their body when cleanly framing the inside pitch to protect their thumb and wrist from getting jammed.
+If the ball is going to be a ball let it be a ball.
 Avoid pulling or jerking the glove toward the zone.
-Sticking the ball in the zone will help the umpire see the strike.
-Do not let the ball control you.
-If the ball is going to be a ball let it be a ball.
+Sticking or cradling the ball in the zone with my glove will help the umpire see the strike.

 Due to Covid-19 we are rigorously following Illinois State and CDC guidelines.